watem-sedem/watem-sedem/docs/input.rst

 Parcel trapping efficiency pasture
 **********************************

-The parcel trapping efficiency for pasture is defined by the Parcel trapping efficiency pasture (% as int e.g. 25).
+The parcel trapping efficiency for pasture is defined by the 'Parcel trapping efficiency pasture' (in % as integer16 e.g. PTEF = 25).
 For a definition of the Parcel trapping efficiency, see
 :ref:`Parcel trapping efficiency cropland <parceltrapppingcrop>`